GetStream/stream-chat-swift/docusaurus/docs/iOS/components/reactions.md

 ### ChatMessageReactionsView

-This component is resposinble to layout the list of reactions.
-By default the reactions are rendered in a horizontal stack.
+This component is responsible for rendering the list of reactions.
+By default, the reactions are rendered in a horizontal stack.

 In this example we customize the `ChatMessageReactionsView` so that the reactions are rendered in a vertical stack instead:
 ```swift